-Staff working in our setting maintain the attitude of 'it could happen here' where safeguarding is concerned and will always act in the best interests of the child.
+- 202. Staff working in our setting maintain the attitude of 'it could happen here' where safeguarding is concerned and will always act in the best interests of the child. - 203.
 If staff have any concerns about a child's welfare, they must act on them immediately.
 The following flow chart sets out the process for staff when they have concerns about a child.

-Where someone has a concern about the welfare of a child, they should speak to the DSL (or deputy).
-Options will then include;

-- managing any support for the child internally via our own pastoral support processes; - undertaking an early help assessment; or - making a referral to statutory services, for example, as the child is in need or suffering or likely to suffer significant harm or impairment.
+- 204. Where someone has a concern about the welfare of a child, they should speak to the DSL (or a deputy).
+Options will then include; - managing any support for the child internally via our own pastoral support processes; - providing early help support and/or undertaking an early help assessment; or - making a referral to statutory services, for example, as the child is in need or suffering or likely to suffer significant harm or impairment.
 This will involve contacting Family Connect or the local social care team for the child.
+When making a referral to children's social care staff will ensure they are aware of the child's history, such as any previous concerns about the child or their family, so that they can share this information with children's social care staff.